Wei-M-Wei/NetBootstrap/README.md

 rm(list = ls())
 library(NetBootstrap)

-# This file can eb found in 'reproduce code'
+# This file can be found in 'reproduce code'
 source('simulation data.R')

 #generate the simulated data